UXARRAY/uxarray/docs/contributing.rst

 3.2.1.
 Should You Fork?
 ^^^^^^^^^^^^^^^^^^^^^^^

-"Fork"ing a repository as described below in this section creates a copy of the repository under your own account or any GitHub organization of which you are a member on GitHub.
+Forking a repository as described below in this section creates a copy of the repository under your own account or any GitHub organization of which you are a member on GitHub.
 Forking can be advisable for cases such as: